You can find the MHS Course Guide here

 Graduation Requirements

-All students are required to pass three years of science to graduate.
-However, students are highly encouraged to take four years of science coursework while enrolled at Mohonasen High School.
-One of these courses must be in a life science (Living Environment or Living Environment I and II) and at least one course must be in a physical setting (Earth Science, Chemistry, Physics, Environmental Studies, Core Physical Setting).
+All students are required to earn three credits in science to graduate.
+However, students are highly encouraged to earn four credits in science while in high school.
+One of these courses must be in a life science (Living Environment) and at least one course must be in a physical setting (Earth Science, Chemistry, or Physics).

-All students also need to take and pass at least one Regents Exam in science.
-Two Regents Exams are required for an Advanced Regents Diploma.
+All students are required to pass at least one Regents Exam in science.
+Students must pass at least two Regents Exams (1 life science and 1 physical science) to earn an Advanced Regents Diploma.

-A student can earn a math and/or science distinction on their diploma if she/he scores at least an 85 on three Regents exams in that area (math or science or both).
+A student can earn a math and/or science distinction on their diploma if s/he scores at least an 85 on three Regents exams in that area (math or science, or both).

 Laboratory Requirements